pengvyn/kavpix-code/src/essays/number-tree/essay.md

 #### **Generic Types**

-Speaking of generalization, we can use *generic types* for all the objects
+Speaking of generalization, we can use *generic types* for all the objects.

-A generic type is similar to inputs for functions, but for types.
+A generic type is like an "input" to a type.

 ```typescript
 interface ValLeaf<T> {